Natural, artificial and synthetic fibres:

 Historical notes

 Developed in Germany at the end of the 19th century.
-Since 1910 applied in industrial form
+Industrial application since 1910.

 Production process

-Obtained from cotton linters, parts and filaments located near the cotton seeds (cellulosic part) – Dissolution in copper and ammonia cuproammonia solution – Extrusion into filament or staple
+Obtained from cotton linters, parts and filaments located near the cotton seeds (cellulosic part) – Dissolution in a copper and ammonia solution – Extrusion into filament or staple

 Chemicals used/released - Environmental and health concerns

 Copper and ammonia.
-Highly polluting and hazardous to health.
-High level of possible air and water pollution.
+Highly polluting and a health risk.
+High levels of potential air and water pollution.

 Lyocell (Tencel)